datacommonsorg/import/docs/usage.md

   dc-import lint <list of mcf files>
   ```

-For example, we can `lint` [a test MCF included in this repository](tool/src/test/resources/org/datacommons/tool/lint/mcfonly/input/McfOnly.mcf) at path `tool/src/test/resources/org/datacommons/tool/lint/mcfonly/input/McfOnly.mcf` like so:
+For example, we can use `lint` to perform syntax validation on [a test MCF included in this repository](tool/src/test/resources/org/datacommons/tool/lint/mcfonly/input/McfOnly.mcf) at path `tool/src/test/resources/org/datacommons/tool/lint/mcfonly/input/McfOnly.mcf` relative to the base of this repo.
   ```bash
   dc-import lint tool/src/test/resources/org/datacommons/tool/lint/mcfonly/input/McfOnly.mcf
   ```